H3cth0r/statisco-labs/arr.co.allocator/README.md

 4. Freeing the Cache(`free_cache`):
     - When the system runs out of memory or resources, the allocator can clear the entire cache by calling `free_cache()`.
 This deallocates all cached buffers, effectively resetting the cache.

+## Concepts
+- dataclasses python: class typically containing mainly data.
+Attributes require typing.
+You can set default values.
+- dataclasses frozen: protect all fields so that they can be modified only in a way we want.
+Frozen True automatically adds `__deleteattr__` and `__setattr__` methods for each field so that they are proected from deletition or updates after initialization.
+Others wont be able to add new fields as well.